A Conversation with a member of Catholic Charities’ Housing-Focused Behavioral Health Support Team

 Support Our Neighbors Currently Experiencing Homelessness

-– Contribute financially to programs that provide pathways out of poverty.
+– Contribute financially to programs that provide pathways out of poverty, like the Housing-Focused Behavioral Health Support Team.

 – Donate high-need items that help people keep themselves safe & rebuild their lives.